FreePYQ logoFreePYQ

 Explanation:

-The question revolves around a 2025 world record in pole vault.
+This question is about a 2025 world record in pole vault.
 Armand Duplantis (C) set the 6.28m record at the Stockholm Diamond League, a significant athletic achievement.
 Kurtis Marschall (A) and Emmanouil Karalis (B) are notable athletes but not linked to this specific record, while Sam Kendricks (D) has been a past champion but not the 2025 record-holder.
-Students should track recent sports events and record-breakers for such questions.
+For revision, track recent sports events and record-breakers for such questions.

 Question 100